diligmic/R2N_KBS2024/README.md

 # RCBM-Neurips2024
-Code for replicating the experiments of Relational Concept Bottleneck Models
+Code for replicating the experiments of Relational Reasoning Machines (R2N).

 The library requirements are listed in: keras-ns/requirements.txt